kieferhax/tryhackme-projects/OhSINT/OhSINT.md

 ## Task 1 - OhSINT
 What information can you possibly get with just one photo?

-*Note: This challenege was updated on 2024-02-01.
+*Note: This challenge was updated on 2024-02-01.
 If you are following any older walkthroughs, expect a small change*

 Lets download the Task File and take a look.